xmos/xmath_walkthrough/doc/stage2.md

 `vect_f32_dot()` was hand-written in optimized XS3 assembly to go as quickly as possible.

+Here we will see another significant performance boost.

 ## Introduction

 ## Background

+* Discuss dual-issue instructions
+* Avoiding any unnecessary floating-point error checking and similar

 ## Code Changes